 Jackson is a member of the regional FHLBI primarily for the purpose of participating in its mortgage-collateralized loan advance program with short-term and long-term funding facilities.
 Membership requires Jackson to purchase and hold a minimum amount of FHLBI capital stock plus additional stock based on outstanding advances.
 Advances are in the form of either short-term or long-term notes or funding agreements issued to FHLBI.
-At both December 31, 2018 and 2017, Jackson held \$125.4 million of FHLBI capital stock, supporting \$1.9 billion of funding agreements at both December 31, 2018 and 2017, included in liability for deposit-type contracts.
-Jackson also held a bank loan with an outstanding balance of \$82.4 million at December 31, 2018.
-Jackson held \$600.1 million of short-term borrowings and a bank loan with an outstanding balance of \$87.4 million at December 31, 2017.
+At both December 31, 2017 and 2016, Jackson held \$125.4 million of FHLBI capital stock, supporting \$1.9 billion and \$1.8 billion of funding agreements at December 31, 2017 and 2016, respectively, included in liability for deposit-type contracts.
+Jackson also held \$600.1 million of short-term borrowings and a bank loan with an outstanding balance of \$87.4 million at December 31, 2017.
+Jackson held \$500.1 million of short-term borrowings and a bank loan with an outstanding balance of \$92.5 million at December 31, 2016.

-Recent Developments - Three Months Ended March 31, 2019
+Recent Developments - Three Months Ended March 31, 2018 Compared to Three Months Ended March 31, 2017